Casimir Zuraszek

 Casimir "Cajou" Zuraszek (birth name Kazimierz Juraszek; born 26 February 1949) is a French former professional footballer who played as a forward.

 After football

-After his retirement from football, Zuraszek became responsible for financial affairs in the communal center of social action in the city of Cholet.
+After he retired from football, Zuraszek became responsible for financial affairs in the communal center of social action in the city of Cholet.
 He also worked as an educator in several amateur football clubs from 1982 to 2017.
 At the age of 68, Zuraszek was a coach at a "small" amateur club.